hengshuaiyao/HengshuaiYao.github.io/README.md

 - Yao, H., Sutton R. and Rafiei D. [A Study of Temporal Citation Count Prediction using Reinforcement Learning](papers/citation.pdf). accepted by IEEE Transaction on Cybernetics-part B, 2014.

+    - Abstract: In a recently studied problem, Yan et. al. (2011) studied predicting the count of citations that already happened using pair-wise machine learning.
+Predicting the number of future citations based on only the past data is obviously more practical and more challenging.
+In this paper, we study the problem of temporal prediction of citation counts for academic papers.
+We propose a model-free method and a model-based method, respectively for predicting citation counts in both long and short terms.
+We extend the citation count measure to a general value function, which forms the basics for our application of reinforcement learning (RL).
+Our methods are based on two RL algorithms, least-squares temporal difference (LSTD) and linear Dyna.
+Our methods use quite a few novel features including those from citing papers and historical citation counts as well as those based on authors, keywords, and venues.
+Empirical results show that temporal prediction has its unique difficulties, and the pair-wise supervised learning methods can be unstable.
+Both our methods produce stable and accurate predictions.
+In addition, results also suggest that, unlike previous citation count prediction results, temporal prediction of citation count in a longer time span is less accurate.
+This highlights the need to study the temporal prediction problem and develop accurate predictors.

 ### Reviewing
 - NIPS 2018.
 Reviewer.
 - ICML 2018.
 Program Committee Member.